-On this day in 1795, James Knox Polk is born in Mecklenburg County, North Carolina.
+On November 2, 1795, James Knox Polk is born in Mecklenburg County, North Carolina.

 Polk grew up on his father’s plantation in Tennessee and attended the University of North Carolina, from which he graduated with honors in 1818.
 Like many presidents before and after him, he worked as a lawyer before entering politics.

 Polk’s father, a confirmed Democrat, was a friend of war hero and future President Andrew Jackson, and Polk soon became one of Jackson’s political disciples.
 He served first in the Tennessee legislature and then in the U.S. House of Representatives (1825 – 1839), where he supported then-President Jackson’s efforts to close the Bank of the United States, and speaker of the House between 1835 and 1839.
 He then served as governor of Tennessee from 1839 to 1841.
 Although many considered him a “dark horse,” he won the presidency in 1844 with the backing of the aging, but still popular, Jackson.

 As president, Polk earned a reputation for being a workaholic and is remembered for his conviction that it was America’s “manifest destiny” to expand freely across the continent and spread democracy.
 In 1846, spurred by a desire to gain Mexican territory for the United States, Polk led the country into a controversial war with its southern neighbor.
 Polk insisted that Mexico had “invaded” the U.S. during an earlier skirmish between American and Mexican troops that had spilled over the ill-defined territorial boundary along the Rio Grande River.
 His most vocal opponent in Congress was a representative from Illinois named Abraham Lincoln.